thomas-surowiec/moml_2020/README.md

 # moml_2020
-Programming Solutions for the course "Mathematical Optimization for Machine Learning" at Philipps-Universität Marburg (Summer Semester 2020)
+Programming solutions for the course "Mathematical Optimization for Machine Learning" at Philipps-Universität Marburg (Summer Semester 2020)